dortania/OpenCore-Install-Guide/why-oc.md

 * Does not support auto-detection for many Linux bootloader
   * Can be resolved by adding an entry in `BlessOverride`
 * Does not support many of Clover's XCPM patches
-  * ie. Ivy Bridge XCPM patches
+  * i.e. Ivy Bridge XCPM patches
 * Does not support hiding specific drives
 * Does not support changing settings within OpenCore's menu
 * Does not patch PCIRoot UID value